ten-protocol/foundation/governance-guidelines.md

 It is the duty of the Board to monitor the Operator's performance in operating any centralised infrastructure to ensure that the Network operates in an effective, efficient and ethical manner.
 The Operator has no influence on the development of the Network’s strategic and tactical plans, and simply receives instructions on what infrastructure it should operate from the Foundation.
 That said, the Foundation will provide KPIs to the Operator, and will hold the Operator responsible for meeting those.
 The Operator will have limited discretion of _how_ it delivers the KPIs at the infrastructure level.

 ### 4.4	Relationship of the Board with the Protocol Developer(s)

-Obscuro is open-source software managed using standard change processes on [GitHub](https://github/com/obscuronet).
+ Ten is open-source software managed using standard change processes on [GitHub](https://github/com/obscuronet).
 Any Participant may fork the software or submit pull requests to the standard code base.
 Additionally, the Foundation may commission development of the protocol software to commercial software companies or professionals.
 It is the duty of the Board to monitor any software supplier's performance.
 The Protocol Developer has no influence on the development of the Network’s strategic and tactical plans, and simply receives instructions from the Foundation on changes to the protocol it should make.
 That said, the Foundation will provide KPIs to the Protocol Developer, and will hold the Protocol Developer responsible for meeting those.
 The Protocol Developer will have limited discretion of _how_ it delivers the KPIs at the software level.

 Operators and Protocol Developers shall report on their delivery performance with a format and schedule to be specified by the Foundation.

 ### 4.5	Composition and Establishment of the Board

 #### 4.5.1 Size
 The Board shall consist of nine voting members (‘Directors’) in total, to allow broad representation but maintain an agile decision-making ability.
-The selection process (using the Participant Community) is intended to ensure that the Board is composed of members who display diversity in geography, culture, skills, experience and perspective, and that the abilities and interests of Directors are aligned with those of Obscuro.
+The selection process (using the Participant Community) is intended to ensure that the Board is composed of members who display diversity in geography, culture, skills, experience and perspective, and that the abilities and interests of Directors are aligned with those of Ten.

 The Directors will have three-year terms (unless the director resigns or leaves for another reason) and can be re-appointed without limit.
 Appointment will be effective immediately.